larryclaman/ContainerCampGL/labtwo/deploy-docker-vm.md

 > http://[ip address of your jumpbox]

 You should see the "Welcome to NGINX" default page.
-Well that's it for this lab...
-Time to clean up.
+Well that's it for this lab.

+## Next step:  Build your own image
+Now on to the second part:  [Build your own image](buildimage.md)

 ## Optional, but interesting: Create your own Docker Image ##
 Use the Docker Docs and create your own image...
 A good place to start is: